iamdtang/skaterdav85.github.io/_posts/2015-01-01-template-method-pattern.md

 };
 ~~~

-Here we define the _request()_ method that gets called in _search()_ defined on _Autocomplete.prototype_.
+Here we define the _request()_ method that gets called in _Autocomplete.prototype.search()_.
 In the example above, a JSONP request is made to the iTunes API and the response is preprocessed so that the actual results stored in _response.results_ are resolved instead of the entire response.
 Looking at how _request()_ is used in _search()_, it needs to return a promise.
 Other than that, the data can come from anywhere.
 The _search()_ template method doesn't care where the data comes from.
 It's concern is the general autocomplete algorithm and just expects _request()_ to return a promise.

 If we wanted an autocomplete for Facebook Pages from Facebook's API, we could do something like this: